kofusai-contest/kofusai-contest.github.io/content/ja/problems/index.md

 # The "weight" will determine where this section appears on the "homepage".
 # A bigger weight will place the content more towards the bottom of the page.
 # It's like gravity ;-).
-weight: 4
+weight: 3

 # If "header_menu" is true, then a button linking to this section will be placed
 # into the header menu at the top of the homepage.
-header_menu: true
+type: "custom"
+layout: "problems"
 ---
-未公開